docQodly/docs/docs/language/IMAPTransporterClass.md

 You can pass:

 * in the *msgsIDs* parameter, a collection containing the unique IDs of the specific messages to copy, or
-* in the *allMsgs* parameter, the `IMAP all` constant (integer) to copy all messages in the selected mailbox.
+* in the *allMsgs* parameter, the `kIMAPAll` constant (integer) to copy all messages in the selected mailbox.

-The *destinationBox* parameter allows you to pass a text value with the name of the mailbox where the copies of messages will be placed.
+The *destinationBox* parameter allows you to pass a string value with the name of the mailbox where the copies of messages will be placed.

 **Returned object**